Access and Inclusion

 - Sustainable purchases include food that is locally grown, locally sourced, locally processed, or organic.

-- The cost percentage for 2015 increased by 2%.
-This reductin resulted froma change in produce vendor and purchase of a less expensive brand of tofu.
+- The cost percentage for 2015 decreased by 2%.
+This reduction resulted from a change in produce vendor and purchase of a less expensive brand of tofu.
 Produce purchases have been switched back to the previous vendor and the tofu vendor is being evaluated.

 A Member of the